getsolus/solus-site.github.io/content/blog/2019-04-25-gnome-of-thrones.md

 ## KDE Applications 19.04.0

 It's not just Budgie and GNOME users that are getting a bunch of goodies this week though!
-Friedrich (Girtablulu) has been hard at work [before his vacation](https://discuss.getsol.us/d/767-plasma-on-vacation/26) to provide the latest KDE Applications for our Solus Plasma users.
-You can expect all of these goodies to land within this sync cycle!
+Friedrich (Girtablulu) has been hard at work [before his vacation](https://discuss.getsol.us/d/767-plasma-on-vacation/26) to provide the latest KDE Applications for our Solus Plasma users on the unstable repo.

 KDE Applications 19.04 comes with a bunch of improvements, such as: